BenjaminIcart/Caisson-Imprimante-3D/README.md

 ## Code

-The program for this circuit makes a web page, you just need to fill in the SSID and PASSWORD for the wifi.
+The program for this circuit creates a web page, and you need to enter the SSID and PASSWORD for the wifi and to secure the web pages.
+The program can be changed by going to http://YOUR_ESP_IP:PORT/update.
 The camera stream can be removed from the code.

 # Français :